Pamela Brown (journalist)

-Biography
+Early life

 Brown was born in Lexington, Kentucky, the daughter of businessman and former Governor of Kentucky John Y. Brown Jr. (1933–2022) and former Miss America and businesswoman Phyllis George (1949–2020).
 Brown is the granddaughter of politician John Y. Brown Sr. and the half-sister of former Kentucky Secretary of State John Y. Brown, III.
 Her parents divorced in 1996 after 17 years of marriage, when Brown was 13.

 Brown graduated from Henry Clay High School in Lexington and the University of North Carolina at Chapel Hill with a degree in broadcast journalism.
 While at the University of North Carolina, Brown was a reporter on the university's Carolina Week.
 After college, she worked for ABC-affiliate WJLA-TV in Washington.
 Brown obtained a Master of Studies in Law (MSL) degree at George Washington University Law School.

+Career

 In January 2021, CNN announced that Brown would move to senior Washington correspondent and would host three hours of CNN Newsroom on weekends.

 On August 14, 2023, CNN announced in a major programming overhaul that Brown would helm a new weekday show from 3–4 p.m.
 ET entitled The Bulletin with Pamela Brown.
 In February 2024, it was announced that The Bulletin would instead air at 11 a.m.
 ET, and premiere once Brown returns from maternity leave.
 In September 2024, Brown began hosting the hour—which had been filled by Wolf Blitzer in the interim—under the CNN Newsroom branding instead.
 On January 23, 2025, it was announced that Blitzer's evening show The Situation Room would move to a 10 a.m.–12 p.m. timeslot, with Brown as a co-anchor.

 Brown would officially begin co-hosting The Situation Room with Blitzer in March 2025.